-The weight and minimum energy distance of interaction between the beads is determined by whether the bead represents an amino acid or nucleic acid of a protein or RNA, respectively.
-There are a total of three different types of interactions, namely the protein-protein, protein-RNA, and RNA-RNA interactions, meaning that no more than 2 bits would be necessary to represent these three types.
+of three different types of interactions, namely the protein-protein, protein-RNA, and RNA-RNA interactions, meaning that no more than 2 bits would be necessary to represent these three types.
 The smallest available integral data type in C/C++ and CUDA is the uchar (unsigned character), which is an 8-bit data type capable of representing $2^8 = 256$ different values.
-If we used uchar to represent the three different interaction types, 6 bits will always be unused, leading to a waste of storage space and increase in memory transfer time (Fig. 2A).
+If we used uchar to represent the three different interaction types, 6 bits will always be unused, leading to a waste of storage space and increase in memory transfer time (Fig. 3A).

-Since the indices for the beads in the 70s ribosome could be represented by using 14 bits and the type of interaction could be represented by using only 2 bits, we developed an approach to combine these two variables into a single 16-bit ushort value to completely eliminate the wasted space when using a ushort and a uchar to represent each of them individually [6],.
+Since the indices for the beads in the 70s ribosome could be represented by using 14 bits and the type of interaction could be represented by using only 2 bits, we developed an approach to combine these two variables into a single 16-bit ushort value to completely eliminate the wasted space when using a ushort and a uchar to represent each of them individually [15].
 The total memory requirement for each entry is reduced 33%, and the number of read and write operations is reduced by half because only one data type will be transferred instead of two.